gitter-badger/enkluplayer/docs/tween.overview.md

 ### Overview

-EnkluPlayer comes with a small tweening system made for elements.
-This tween system also includes a JS scripting interface.
+EnkluPlayer comes with a small tweening system made specifically for tweening element properties.
+While it could be extended to tween anything, the focus on element properties means all the guarantees of the prop system may be extended to the tweening system.

+A simple JS interface is included for completeness, but not discussed in much detail here.

 ##### TweenData

-Tweens use a POCO to dictate how they run.
-This means tweens can be easily serialized or passed around as messages.
+Tweens use a POCO to define their behavior.
+This means that tweens can be easily serialized, duplicated, or passed around as messages.
 The `TweenData` object itself is a grab bag of required and optional parameters that are used by `Tween` objects.
 The C# tweening system does not provide much in the way of nice patterns for building `TweenData` objects, though the JS API does.

 Look at the `TweenData` object for a full reference of all supported options.